A speakers bureau that represents the best original thinkers,

 His previous book, The Big Shift: The Seismic Change in Canadian Politics, Business, and Culture and What It Means for Our Future (co-authored with Darrell Bricker), is a national bestseller.
-Other books Ibbitson has written—Promised Land: Inside the Mike Harris Revolution, Open & Shut: Why America Has Barack Obama and Canada Has Stephen Harper, The Polite Revolution: Perfecting the Canadian Dream, and Loyal No More: Ontario’s Struggle for a Separate Destiny—have sparked controversies from Parliament to the Potomac.
-Prior to his stints in Ottawa and Washington, Ibbitson wrote plays and fiction, which helps explain the captivating polish of his style.
-His novel The Landing won the Governor General’s Award for Best Children’s Book in 2008.
+His other books include Promised Land: Inside the Mike Harris Revolution, Open & Shut: Why America Has Barack Obama and Canada Has Stephen Harper, The Polite Revolution: Perfecting the Canadian Dream, and Loyal No More: Ontario’s Struggle for a Separate Destiny.
+Ibbitson’s novel, The Landing, won the Governor General’s Award for Best Children’s Book in 2008.
 In 2014, while on leave from The Globe writing Stephen Harper: A Biography, he served as a Senior Fellow at the Centre for International Governance Innovation.

 “John’s talk was a big hit at our event.
 He was insightful, provocative, and amusing.
 I was pleased to hear our guests discussing his ideas at the reception and dinner after his presentation.
 We appreciated his informative and entertaining speech.”Ingredion Canada Incorporated